cvs-health/testaro/README.md

 - [QualWeb core](https://www.npmjs.com/package/@qualweb/core)
 - [Tenon](https://tenon.io/documentation/what-tenon-tests.php) (Level Access)
 - [WAVE API](https://wave.webaim.org/api/) (WebAIM WAVE)

-Some of the Testaro tests are derived from tests performed by the [BBC Accessibility Standards Checker](https://github.com/bbc/bbc-a11y).

 As of this version, the counts of tests of the tools referenced above were:
 - Alfa: 103